omnit3a/ConsoleFloss/README.md

 # ConsoleFloss
 A zero dependency, cross platform C console utility library.
+The goal of ConsoleFloss is to repackage existing features in a more human readable way, while also add a few new features and quality of life features.
 # Roadmap
 - [X] Color capablities
 - [X] Progress bar capabilites